O13SC3N3/NoxEternus/README.md

 <br>
 <p>This pack contains <a color="#00ffff" href="http://forum.industrial-craft.net/index.php?page=Thread&threadID=10820">Fastcraft</a>, by Player, enabled by default.
 Fastcraft enhances Minecraft with increased performance.
 Bug reports being made directly to Mod Authors should state Fastcraft is enabled.</p>
 <br>

+Special Thanks to the Feed the Beast team and other 3rd Party Members.